sml93/mavros_ctrl/scripts/README.md

 /desired_att will allow for varying 3D attitude and thrust.

-/mission_status will act as an emergency feature, once activated, will send the UAV to LOITER then LAND after 3 secs.
+/mission_status will act as an emergency feature, once activated, will send the UAV to LOITER then RTL/LAND after 3 secs.
 Safety feature for simulation and real-life experiments.

 TO USE:
 terminal 1: $**roslaunch px4 posix_sitl.launch or px4_sitl.launch**